kirtan05/meeting-summarizer/README.md

 # 🧠 Meeting Summarizer (NLP Project)

 A full-stack NLP project for generating high-quality meeting summaries using transformer models.
 It includes dataset preparation, model fine-tuning, backend deployment, and a frontend interface.
 The entire stack leverages Groq + LLaMA for inference and Gemma for fine-tuning.
+You can check it out in a [Video Demo][https://youtu.be/N85zmYQjBEA] !
 ---

 ## 📁 Project Structure